 4. Find a park with gorgeous views

-Playgrounds on the Isle of Skye are few and far between, but the bonus is they are often empty and the setting is breathtaking.
+An Isle of Skye playground is quite tricky to come across, they are few and far between, but the bonus is that, when you do find one, they are often empty and the setting is breathtaking.
 If you’re a whisky fan, there’s a lovely little outdoor kids play area just down the road from the Talisker Distillery, so you can send your other half off for an hour while the toddler wears themselves out at the park.

 5. The Fairy Glen

 There be magic in these parts.
 The Fairy Glen’s green cone-shaped hills are enough to convince anyone that fairies do in fact live here.
 Totally gorgeous and a magical place to explore with kids.
-NB. this place is not sign-posted from the road.
+NB. this place didn’t used to be sign-posted from the road.

 6. Isle of Skye’s famous lighthouse at Neist Point